 MySQL requires indexes on foreign keys and referenced keys so that foreign key checks can be fast and not require a table scan.
 In the referencing table, there must be an index where the foreign key columns are listed as the first columns in the same order.
 Such an index is created on the referencing table automatically if it does not exist.
 This index might be silently dropped later, if you create another index that can be used to enforce the foreign key constraint.

 index_name, if given, is used as described previously.

-InnoDBpermits a foreign key to reference any column or group of columns.
-However, in the referenced table, there must be an index where the referenced columns are listed as the first columns in the same order.
+InnoDBpermits a foreign key to reference any index column or group of columns.
+However, in the referenced table, there must be an index where the referenced columns are the first columns in the same order.
+Hidden columns that